Posts

 In most part, I originally began winding back from ‘showing’ too much, because I want a more private life.
 In doing this, I found that I have too much in my life that I don’t really need.
 It kind of begs the question, why did I bother in the first place?
 It’s a question that I simply cannot answer.

-As part of my winding down / back, I disposed of my .com.au domain names.
+As part of my winding down / back, I disposed of my ABN and my .com.au domain names.
 I don’t want or really need them.
 I registered a few .com domains, this being one of them.

 With regards to email addresses, I had more than a dozen and I’ve wound that down to 3 now.
 When building websites for people, I’ve always recommended they use a free email address and stick with it, because domain names come and go, and if you use an email address from your domain name, then end up not renewing it, you cannot be certain that someone else will not register the domain, and all your dirty little secrets and private information will be viewed by strangers.
 There’s a function in cPanel, that allows all unrouted emails to be discarded (it’s called a black hole).